 Vasily Bessel did not publish the full score during Tchaikovsky's lifetime.
 It was first published only in 1896 (passed by the censor on 16/28 October 1896).
 Sergey Taneyev assisted in preparing the full score for publication.

-The full score and vocal-piano arrangement of The Oprichnik were published in volumes 3 and 34 respectively of Tchaikovsky's Complete Collected Works, edited by Anatoly Dmitriyev (1959).
-They include the original versions of the scenes revised by the composer after the opera's première.
+The full score and vocal-piano reduction of The Oprichnik were published in volumes 3 and 34 respectively of Tchaikovsky's Complete Collected Works, edited by Anatoly Dmitriyev (1959).
+They include the original versions of the scenes revised by the composer after the opera's premiere.

 Tchaikovsky's manuscript full score of the opera is preserved in the Central Music Library of the Mariinsky Theatre in Saint Petersburg (VII.1.4.154).

-The autograph of the composer's vocal-piano score has been lost, but his piano arrangement of the opera's Introduction survives in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+The autograph of the composer's vocal-piano reduction has been lost, but his piano arrangement of the opera's Introduction survives in the Russian National Museum of Music in Moscow (ф.
 88, No. 37) [view], and his arrangement of the Act III Entr'acte is in the Klin House-Museum Archive (a1, No. 4).

 The opera is dedicated to Grand Duke Konstantin Nikolayevich (1827–1892), who was President of the Russian Musical Society.